veronikayurchuk/beautiful-jekyll/_posts/2016-08-14-All testset detection analysis.md

 The next step was dataframe transformation, that is needed for plotting barplots using ggplot library.
 More details are in the next post.
+The visualization of the dataframe is in the [Part 2.2](bsbgsyhsyhns)

 ```python